info_mark

 Phase 3 – Real Estate Office Management and Brokerage

-Designed for students who are already registered (or have been registered) and want to become brokers, associate brokers or branch managers, this course provides specialty content on such topics as business planning and operations, financial accounting and human resource management.
+Designed for students who are already registered (or have been registered) and want to become brokers, associate brokers or branch managers.

 Continuing Professional Development